bcgov/fasstr/README.md

 Installation
 ------------

-To install the `fasstr` package, you need to install the `devtools` package then the `fasstr` package
+To install the `fasstr` package, you need to install the `remotes` package then the `fasstr` package

 ``` r
 install.packages("remotes")